Frequently asked questions

 What do I do if I don’t currently comply with the standards?

-We encourage you to work towards understanding the risks associated with your drinking water supplies so that you can ensure the drinking water you supply is safe and complies with the new Drinking Water Standards and Aesthetic Values.
-The revised Drinking Water Quality Assurance Rules will be published in July.
-If you are a registered or new drinking water supplier, these will come into effect on 14 November 2022.
+We encourage you to work towards understanding the risks associated with your drinking water supplies so that you can ensure the drinking water you supply is safe and complies with the new Drinking Water Standards, Drinking Water Quality Assurance Rules and Aesthetic Values.
+If you are a registered or new drinking water supplier, these came into effect on 14 November 2022.
 If you are an unregistered supplier, you have more time to register and comply.
-We are developing Acceptable Solutions, which will provide alternative compliance options to the Rules.
-The Acceptable Solutions will be published shortly so suppliers can understand the range of compliance options.
+We have developed Acceptable Solutions, which provide alternative compliance options to the Rules.

 When do I need to submit my Drinking Water Safety Plan?